Troubleshooting a slow WordPress site

 Sometimes network issues can also increase the load times of a website.
 To test this, you need to try accessing the site from a different network.

 To check for network latency, you can use a tool called traceroute.
 This traces the path from the computer to the server you are accessing.
-For assistance running traceroute on Windows, see Traceroutes on Windows.
-For assistance running traceroute on Mac OS X, see Performing a Traceroute in Mac OS X.
+For assistance running traceroute on Windows, see Run traceroutes on Windows.
+For assistance running traceroute on Mac OS X, see Run a traceroute in macOS.

 When reviewing traceroute, look at the time it takes each hop to complete.
 This number should be fairly consistent.
 Any extreme variations can indicate a network problem.
 Contact your Internet Service Provider for assistance reviewing the traceroute if needed.